 These reports are part of the groundwork for scoping LECs.
 We’re continuing these endeavours at the moment, analysing the players, technology and mechanisms.
 This will enable us set out the “use cases” at our four pilot sites – a university campus in Italy, a sports complex in Norway, a city district in Poland and a naval base in Portugal.
 Stay tuned as we gear up to this exciting stage in the project.

-This newsletter will now come out every four months and it will enable you to follow the work at the pilot sites.
+This newsletter will enable you to follow the work at the pilot sites.
 You can also follow us on Twitter and LinkedIn.

 The eNeuron team

 View newsletter here